digitacs/4dv652-backend/README.md

-# dis
+# 4DV652 Backend

-4DV652 - Project in Data Intensive Systems
+This project is part one part in Data Intensive Systems